MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## TOINT([string],[default])

-converts a string to an integer.
-Returns 0 or default value (optional) if conversion error occurs
+Converts a string to an integer.
+Returns 0 or default value (optional) if conversion error. occurs

 **Parameters:**